You know that moment when you open a package of shrimp and your nose says, "Whoa!"? 😄 Don't worry—we've all been there.

 - Explore various recipes linked within the article to complement your shrimp dishes.

-- Sprinkle one teaspoon of salt over the shrimp.
+- Sprinkle 1 teaspoon of salt over the shrimp.

-- Stir the shrimp for one (1) minute.
+- Gently stir the shrimp for 1 minute.

-- Place the shrimp in a colander and thoroughly rinse them with cold running water.
+- Transfer the shrimp to a colander and rinse well under cold running water.

 First step is to clean the shrimp